Mindgrub/Swash/README.md

 ```

 #### System Font
-You can use the system font to support dynamic type for different weights and further unify the font syntax in your project.
+You can use `SystemFont` to support dynamic type for different weights and further unify the font syntax in your project.
 ```swift
 label.font = SystemFont.light.of(size: 17)
 label.font = SystemFont.semibold.of(textStyle: .body)